PS MEDWAY QUEEN - VIRTUAL TOUR

 In Isle of Wight days this area was the restaurant with a kitchen area forward.
 Surviving film clips suggest that it was a compact, even intimate, space and diners needed to keep their elbows tucked well in!

-That more or less completes the tour and we can head back to the visitor centre and shop to buy gifts or perhaps treat ourselves to a book or other souvenir of our visit.
+That more or less completes the tour and we can head back to the visitor centre.
 The story of this ship truly is amazing; from the childhood excitement of a holiday sea voyage to the terror of Dunkirk and the monotony of sweeping for mines on a cold winter’s day in the North Sea.
 From the glamour of a Spithead Coronation Review of the Fleet to the late night frenzy of a ‘60s night club.
 If ships wore T-Shirts this one would have quite a collection!

 To find out more browse the remainder of this website, especially the history pages.
 If your interest is Dunkirk or WWII there are a number of PDF download files which you might like to view.